-1. Click the Start button and then choose Search For Files Or Folders.

-2. When Windows displays the Search Results window, type .qdf in the Search For Files Or Folders Named box and click the Search Now button.
+- 1. Click the Start button and then choose Search () For Files Or Folders. - 2.
+When Windows displays the Search Results window, type \.qdf in the Search For Files Or Folders Named text box and click the Search Now button.

-The list box on the right side of the Search Results window displays a list of Quicken files - one of which will be the data file you lost.
+The list box on the right side of the Search Results window displays a list of Quicken files - one of which is the data file you lost.

 By the way, maybe I should bring up a point here.
 If you're a new user, your best bet is really to just go with whatever an application program (such as Quicken) suggests.
 If Quicken suggests that you use the QUICKEN directory - this is the suggestion for Windows versions of Quicken, by the way - just do it.
 If Quicken suggests that you use drive C, just do it.
-If Quicken suggests that you take all your money, put it in a coffee can, and bury the can in your backyard. . . .
-Whoa, wait a minute.
-Bad idea.
+If Quicken suggests that